-National Mammal Week is organised by the Mammal Society and takes place in the third week of October each year, including both weekends.
+National Mammal Week is organised by the Mammal Society and takes place in the last week of October each year, including both weekends.
 The 2017 National Mammal Week will be from the 21st-29th October.

 This week is a chance to raise awareness of our UK mammals and the conservation issues they face.

 How you can get involved in National Mammal Week and mammal conservation:

 Let us know by completing our Hedgehog-watch Survey.
 Hedgehogs are one of our most appealing mammals, but are in decline.
 Knowing where and when the public have seen hedgehogs, dead or alive, and where they are never seen at all, will let the Mammal Society track where hedgehogs are doing well or badly, and focus future conservation efforts.
 You can help our hedgehogs here.

 Attend an event

 Local groups across the country are running events, including talks, bat walks and conferences that are available for new and potential members to attend.
 Have a look at our events calendar to find an event near you.